How to Work with PHP programs on macOS / Mac OS X

 interact with PHP programs via the Terminal application (Applications -> Utilities -> Terminal).
 You can also

-use the built-in web server that comes with Mac OS X, the Apache web server, to execute PHP programs.
+use the built-in web server that comes with Mac, the Apache web server, to execute PHP programs.
 For

 more information on running PHP via the local web server, see the following:

 PHP programs can be created using any text editor such as EditRocket.
 PHP programs and scripts typically end with the .php extension.
 EditRocket will automatically recognize files with the .php extension as PHP programs, and will color the syntax accordingly.

 To create a PHP program, simply create a new file, such as hello.php.
 In the file, place the following:

 The above program can be executed using the EditRocket Tools -> PHP -> Execute Program option,